LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Method

-To recover $\mathbf{z}_m^0$ from $\mathbf{z}_m^t$, the reverse process progressively denoises via the parameterized Gaussian transition where $\epsilon_\theta$ is a trainable autoencoder to approximate the noise. $y$ represents the conditions guiding the generating of motion, which include the pre-obtained content feature $f_{x_0}$ to ensure realism of generated motion, as well as optional text inputs to provide additional control over the motion generation process.
-We follow \cite{rombach2022high} using a 2D UNet backbone as $\epsilon_\theta$ with the cross-attention mechanism to incorporate conditions.
-The training objective can be simplified to
+where $\epsilon_\theta$ is a trainable autoencoder to approximate the noise. $y$ represents the conditions guiding the generating of motion, which include the pre-obtained content feature $f_{x_0}$ to ensure realism of generated motion, as well as optional class label or text to provide additional control over the motion generation process.
+We follow \citep{rombach2022high} using a 2D-UNet backbone as $\epsilon_\theta$ with the cross-attention mechanism to incorporate conditions.
+The training objective is simplified to

-During sampling, we adopt the noise schedule from a subsequence with $K$ sampling steps from $[1, 2, \dots, T]$ to improve the sampling speed \cite{nichol2021improved}.
+During sampling, we adopt the noise schedule from a subsequence with $K$ sampling steps from $[1, 2, \dots, T]$ to improve the sampling speed \citep{nichol2021improved}.
 Even though, in diffusion models, the generator $\epsilon_\theta$ is recursively executed during sampling.
 As a result, the computational complexity of $\epsilon_\theta$ can significantly impact the sampling speed, particularly for video data.
 Therefore, we analyze the sampling efficiency of latent motion diffusion by comparing the computational cost of different video diffusion models as depicted in Fig.\ref{fig:paradigms_diffusion}.
-Directly generating video pixels with dimension $L \times H \times W$ using pixel space diffusion based on a 3D UNet model results in the slowest sampling speed.
-In comparison, by compressing video to latent image/video space with a spatial downsampling ratio $f_s$ and temporal downsampling ratio $f_t$ ($1\leqslant f_{t} < L$), latent video diffusion could reduce the computational complexity by $f_{t} \cdot f_{s}^{2}$ times under the same model architecture and channel size.
-In contrast, the complexity of our proposed latent motion diffusion, based on a 2D UNet structure, is at least $L \cdot f_{s}^{2}$ times less than pixel space diffusion, and even more when considering the temporal convolution in 3D UNet.
+Directly generating video pixels with dimension $L \times H \times W$ using pixel space diffusion based on a 3D-UNet model results in the slowest sampling speed.
+In comparison, by compressing video to latent image/video space with a spatial downsampling ratio $r_s$ and temporal downsampling ratio $r_t$ ($1\leqslant r_{t} < L$), latent video diffusion could reduce the computational complexity by $r_{t} \cdot r_{s}^{2}$ times under the same model architecture and channel size.
+In contrast, the complexity of our proposed latent motion diffusion, based on a 2D-UNet structure, is at least $L \cdot r_{s}^{2}$ times less than pixel space diffusion which discards the temporal convolution of 3D-UNet.
 Our latent motion diffusion achieves a computational cost comparable to image diffusion models and the fastest sampling speed among video diffusion paradigms.